TheTalentCat/website/_posts/2020/February/2020-02-12-What It Means to Think With Logic.md

 Logic is the process of placing thoughts in order.
 There are many ways to see logic in action.

->The one who stacks their desk with papers vs. The one who files their papers
+>The one who stacks their desk with papers vs. The one who files their completed work.

 >The one who tackles tasks at random vs. The one who executes a step by step plan.